-At the age of 19, during his mandatory service in the Israeli army, Yuval found great inspiration in classical guitar music and composed his first chamber music piece for guitar piano and a string quartet, learning from records and books during his writing process.
-The finished result, an 8-minute piece for guitar, piano and a string quartet was selected to be featured in a series of concerts by the city of Beer Shava’s municipal symphonic orchestra, dedicated to music by young composers from the southern region of Israel, the Negev.
-Yuval performed his piece on classical guitar along with the city’s string quartet in several venues around Israel.
+At the age of 19, during his mandatory military service, Yuval found great inspiration in classical guitar music and composed a chamber music piece for guitar piano and a string quartet, learning from records and books along the writing process.
+His music was selected to be featured in a series of concerts by the city of Beer Shava’s municipal symphonic orchestra dedicated to music by young composers from the southern region of Israel of the Negev.
+Yuval performed his music along with the city’s string quartet in several venues around Israel.
 Following his participation in this project, Yuval was commissioned to compose another original piece for the city’s string quartet featuring renowned oud and violin player Yair Dalal.

-In 2006, Yuval moved to Paris, France and quickly became a leading figure in the local jazz scene.
+In 2006, Yuval moved to Paris, France, and quickly became a leading figure in the local jazz scene.
 He soon formed his quintet, the Yuval Amihai Ensemble, and won two of the most prestigious jazz competitions in France - the Jazz at Saint-Germain Competition, where he won the First Prize (Best Ensemble) and the National Jazz Competition of La Defense, where he won the Grand Prize (Best Ensemble) and Best Composer Prize.
 The band also won the third prize at the Hoeilaart International Jazz Competition in Belgium.
 In the following years, they performed regularly in various clubs, venues, and festivals in Paris and throughout France and Europe.